swat-model/pySWATPlus/docs/userguide/sensitivity_interface.md

-# Sensitivity Analysis
+# Sensitivity Interface

-Sensitivity analysis helps quantify how variation in input parameters affects model outputs.
+Sensitivity interface helps quantify how variation in input parameters affects model outputs.
 This tutorial demonstrates how to perform sensitivity analysis on SWAT+ model parameters.
-The parameter sampling is handled by the [SALib](https://github.com/SALib/SALib) Python package using [Sobol](https://doi.org/10.1016/S0378-4754(00)00270-6) sampling from a defined parameter space.

 ## Configuration Settings